hesamzakerirad/hesamzakerirad/README.md

-## Hello there; I'm Hesam!
+## Hello and welcome!

-**A Few Things About Me:**
+**About me**

-- People call me Sam.
+- I'm Hesam; I also go by Sam.
-- I'm a back-end developer, thirsty to create amazing software.
+- I'm a curious back-end developer trying to understand how everything works!
-- My main stack is LAMP, but I am pretty open to learn new things.
+- My main stack is LAMP; and I am pretty open to learn new things.

-It is so nice to have you here.

-**Read My Last Dev Articles:**
+**Read my last Dev articles**

 <!-- BLOG-POST-LIST:START -->
 - [Developing Quality API with Laravel - Tip #4](https://dev.to/hesamrad/developing-quality-api-with-laravel-tip-4-359h)